 Sit down with your bank statements from the last few months and figure out your average spending in various budget categories.
 Decide which expenses are essential and which could be cut out.

 Now it’s time to choose one or more budget categories to get rid of.

 Designate a time frame to stick to this budget (a week, a month, or longer), and come up with a plan to avoid spending money in this category.

 For example, if you’re cutting out spending on restaurants, what will you say when your friends invite you out to eat?
 Can you replace that activity with something else?

 6. The Penalty Budget

-The penalty budget is a last resort, but if you need a kick-start to stick to your budget, this may be the way to go.
+The penalty budget is a last resort, but if you need a kick-start to stick to your financial goals, this may be the right budget for you.

 The method is exactly what it sounds like — if you don’t meet your financial goals and you’ll be punished.